hhoke/blog/IT_diaries_gradual.md

 ## Hey Everybody Check Out This Massive Stick Better Watch Out

-Even if you want to act unilaterally, telegraphing what you're going to do before you do it shifts the political and emotional situation in your favor, and usually results in better information for everybody.
+Even if you want to act unilaterally, you can use this one weird trick to shift the political and emotional situation in your favor: telegraphing what you're going to do before you do it.
+Not only will it benefit you, it usually results in better information for everybody.

-More than this, communicating effectively allows you to, at once, punish the lusers, and reward good behavior.
+Communicating effectively allows you to, at once, punish the lusers, and reward good behavior.
 In other words, you are going to teach people to treat your emails not as irrelevant scribblings but as divine instructions from a just and merciful IT god.

 Once you send a warning email, your faithful readers, people of the IT covenant, will act accordingly, and prepare themselves for a smooth transition.

 Conversely, the Philistines with 42,345 unreads in their inbox will ignore it (as they ignore all outside stimuli), only to one day wake up and discover they really should have updated that key dependency when they had the chance.
 When they call the higher-ups to complain, your ass is covered.
-They look careless, and you look like the guy who knows how to do his job.
+They look careless, and you look like someone who knows how to do their job.

 ## Gradually Escalating Intensity